enriquepablo/terms/README.rst

 Terms is a knowledge store.
 It provides a declarative language to express and query that knowledge.
-The main claim to usefulness that Terms has lies in the Terms language:
+The main claim to usefulness that Terms has relies in the Terms language:
-It is purported to be very powerful, and very close to the natural languages.
+It is purported to be very powerful and concise, and at the same time very readable, very close to the natural languages.

 Terms is licensed under the GPLv3, and is hosted at `github <https://github.com/enriquepablo/terms>`_.